Aims of the network

 Activities of the network mainly consists of:

-scientific conferences gathering the network members and smaller seminars;
+scientific conferences gathering the network members, seminars and training workshops;

 a database of relevant research and researchers;